Narangba railway station

 Narangba railway station is located on the North Coast line in Queensland, Australia.
-It serves the suburb of Narangba in the Moreton Bay Region.
+It serves the suburb of Narangba in the City of Moreton Bay.

 History

 Narangba station first opened in 1888 as Sideling Creek.
 In 2013, an upgrade of the station was completed.
 The upgrade included a new footbridge and lifts.
-During the upgrade, platform 3 was closed, with northbound services using platform 2.
+While the upgrade was underway, platform 3 was closed, with northbound services using platform 2.

 Services

-Narangba station is served by all City network services from Nambour and Caboolture to Roma Street, many continuing to Springfield Central, Ipswich and Rosewood.
+Narangba station is served by all Citytrain network services from Nambour and Caboolture to Roma Street, many continuing to Springfield Central, Ipswich and Rosewood.

 Services by platform

 Transport Links

-Kangaroo Bus Lines operate two routes to and from Narangba station:
+Kangaroo Bus Lines operates two bus routes to and from Narangba station: